jburgy/jburgy.github.io/docs/_posts/2025-09-27-what-is-vibe-coding.md

 look anything like I had in mind (more on that later) and the "dropping" animation landed them arbitrarily ⅔ of the way down.
 I tried describing the shape I wanted for the sunglasses several times in vain.
 That's one of the cases where I jumped in and edited the code by hand.
-Then came the _real_ suprise:
+Then came the _real_ surprise:

 > Do not estimate nose position.
 Use face detection so the sunglasses line up with the subject's nose.
 Track that position as it changes